The Market for Hemp Extracts Continues to Grow

 Sell the Crude Oil Without Refining

-Given the ever-expanding size of the market for hemp and cannabis oil extracts, you could opt to just sell the crude oil as-is.
+Given the ever-expanding size of the market for hemp oil extracts, you could opt to just sell the crude oil as-is.
 You are still likely to find buyers who are interested in the raw oil, especially CBD oil.